is-project-4th-year/build-your-portfolio-github-workflow-essentials-TijaniTatu/Assignment.md

 ## ✅ Submission Checklist

-- [x] Defined milestones for key features
+- [✅] Defined milestones for key features
-- [x] Created and linked issues to milestones
+- [✅] Created and linked issues to milestones
-- [x] Organized a GitHub project board (To Do / In Progress / Done)
+- [✅] Organized a GitHub project board (To Do / In Progress / Done)
-- [x] Used structured commit messages
+- [✅] Used structured commit messages
-- [x] Created separate feature branches for tasks
+- [✅] Created separate feature branches for tasks
-- [x] Opened and merged PRs with meaningful descriptions
+- [✅] Opened and merged PRs with meaningful descriptions
-- [x] Demonstrated conflict resolution (see PR for #8)
+- [✅] Demonstrated conflict resolution (see PR for #8)
-- [x] Deployed the portfolio online
+- [✅] Deployed the portfolio online
-- [x] Completed and updated this Assignment.md file
+- [✅] Completed and updated this Assignment.md file

 ---